tianhm/lue/README.md

 # Use a specific voice (full list at VOICES.md)
 lue --voice "en-US-AriaNeural" path/to/your/book.epub

+# Set the speech speed (e.g., 1.5x)
+lue --speed 1.5 path/to/your/book.epub

 # Specify a language code if needed
 lue --lang a path/to/your/book.epub